 Operational concept – Management of RPAS in ATM operations

-We are committed to an inclusive approach to the safe integration of RPAS operations and recognise the opportunities and challenges that the RPAS sector generates.
-Airservices is developing the Low Level Airspace Program that will seek to deliver more efficient and suited services to low level airspace users in the near future.
-A part of this program is to work with the regulator to enable automated RPAS approvals for operations that fall within certain parameters.
+Airservices is committed to an inclusive approach to the safe integration of RPAS operations and recognise the opportunities and challenges generated by that the RPAS sector.
+Airservices is developing the Integrated Airspace Program that will seek to deliver more efficient and suited services to low level airspace users in the near future.
+Part of this program is to work with CASA to enable automated RPAS approvals for operations that fall within certain parameters.

 Operation in controlled airspace